 Therefore, as Schedule 5 companies cannot qualify as small or micro companies under the terms of section 280a they cannot claim either an abridgment or audit exemption under the terms of section 352 and 358 of the Act.

-Please note that as an Insurance Broker cannot claim either the audit or abridgment exemptions as provided for in Section 352 and 358, they must, therefore, file full audited accounts at all times.
+Please note: Insurance Brokers cannot claim either the audit or abridgment exemptions as provided for in Section 352 and 358 of the Act, they must file full audited accounts at all times.